Hamamatsu Shizuoka, Japan Travel Guide

 Discover local crafts, souvenirs, and specialty products in Hamamatsu's shops and markets.

-Hamamatsu's most famous sweet souvenir.
+Hamamatsu'its most renowned sweet souvenir.
 Crispy cookies with eel extract, butter, and garlic.
 A unique and delicious treat.

 High-quality green tea, tea-flavored sweets, and tea ceremony sets make excellent gifts from Shizuoka Prefecture.